Developed by:

 Illinois Power Agency

-Mainstream successfully completed development of the 110 MW wind farm following the acquisition of the project at late-stage development.
-In 2009, it partnered with Goldwind USA to participate in the Illinois Power Agency’s competitive bidding process.
-The project was successful and subsequently entered a 20-year inflation indexed power purchase agreement with the largest electric utility in the state of Illinois, Commonwealth Edison.
-In 2011, Goldwind acquired the wind plant from Mainstream.
+The project was successful and subsequently entered a 20-year inflation indexed power purchase agreement with the largest electricity utility in the state of Illinois, Commonwealth Edison.

 Mainstream continued to play a central role in the project through the construction stages and co-constructed by Mainstream and Goldwind to deliver the project through to commercial operation in June 2012.